Konichiwa and welcome to The Ultimate 4 Fun Happy Days in Tokyo Itinerary!

 - BEEP Akihabara: Japan, 〒101-0021 Tokyo, Chiyoda City, Sotokanda, 3 Chome−9−8 中栄ビル B1

-After all the time spent shopping this afternoon on your first day of 4 days in Tokyo, don’t forget to take some time out to explore the themed cafés in Akihabara.
+After all the time spent shopping this afternoon on your first day of 4 days in Tokyo itinerary, don’t forget to take some time out to explore the themed cafés in Akihabara.
 From maid cafes to animal cafés there are lots to choose from here.
 And yes the animal cafes have actual animals there.

 If you plan on visiting the maid cafés, don’t worry they are very hard to miss.
 From the moment you arrive in Akihabara, you’ll find the “maids” dotted around the street, promoting their cafés.